-Along-time advocate of the right of women to be free from harassment and discrimination in the workplace, Kathleen founded The ZeroNow Campaign™ to fight sexual misconduct and help its victims rebuild their careers.
+Along-time advocate of the right of women to be free from harassment and discrimination in the workplace, Kathleen founded The Zer0Now Campaign™ to combat sexual misconduct and help its victims rebuild their careers.
 The Campaign was created out of her life-altering encounter with sexual assault and sexual harassment in the workplace and their harmful aftermath.

-It was an experience that made Kathleen determined to do everything possible to prevent what happened to her from happening to any other woman.
-The ZeroNow Campaign™ is the only advocacy organization of its kind to champion changes in law and corporate practices, provide outreach counselling to victims in Canada, the United States and abroad, and support survivors in rebuilding their lives and careers.
+The Zer0Now Campaign™ is the only advocacy organization of its kind to champion changes in law and corporate practices, provide outreach counselling to victims in Canada, the United States and abroad, and support survivors on their healing path to recovery.

 Kathleen has been called on by prominent public policy leaders to advise on legislation and initiatives to advance women’s equality and protection in the workplace.
 Her work has been cited in debates in the House of Commons and on the floor of the Ontario Legislative Assembly.
 She has been called on to advise legislators and lawmakers in combating the adverse effects of sexual misconduct.

-Her ground-breaking recommendation calling for a Sunshine law for disclosure by governments of sexual misconduct statistics, first raised in her HuffPost columns and in The ZeroNow Campaign’s™ Call for Action, was adopted in an amendment to the federal government’s proposed anti-harassment legislation (Bill C-65) in 2018.
+Her ground-breaking recommendation calling for a Sunshine law for disclosure by governments of sexual misconduct statistics, first raised in her HuffPost columns and in The Zer0Now Campaign’s™ Call for Action, was adopted in an amendment to the federal government’s proposed anti-harassment legislation (Bill C-65) in 2018.
 The government of Manitoba also adopted the proposal as part of its five-point plan to combat sexual misconduct.